 Take advantage of the richness of campus life.

-Beyond class and field, the Columbia School of Social Work and the wider University offer countless opportunities for students to extend their networks, open up job possibilities, and practice their professional skills.
+Beyond class and practicum, the Columbia School of Social Work and the wider University offer countless opportunities for students to extend their networks, open up job possibilities, and practice their professional skills.
 Social work students lead caucuses, write for publications, organize events, and engage in activism of various kinds.
 Sometimes they even relax and have fun!

 Honing Your Professional Skills

 Student CaucusesCultivate relationships with your peers, grow your professional network, and practice being an advocate and leader by joining one or more of the 20+ caucuses at the School of Social Work.